Nozbe/NoOffice.org/_book/pay.md

 * When one of my VPs is hiring for a position in their team, they don't have to ask me: *"how much we should pay for this position?"*, they just put it in our salary formula and they have an answer.
 * The salary negotiations are no longer a thing we do in the company.
 We can talk about the personal development level, but not about money.
 * I'm not the only one deciding on the shape and form of the *Salary Formula*, I do it with all of our *directors team*.
 We review the system together and make sure it's fair and square.

 ## No gender or race bias!

 I can't fathom why this is still an issue in 2020.
 Personally, I have three daughters and I want them in the future to be compensated on the same level as their male peers.
 The *Salary Formula* doesn't have a gender or race component.
 Which again, is how it should have always been.

-## Downsides of a Salary Formula...
+## Downsides of a Salary Formula…

 While I believe such salary system is worth introducing in all of the teams, it has its downsides: